BEST IN SHOW

 Paper World (Hungary)

-Directed by Dávid Ringeisen, László Ruska, Moholy-Nagy University of Art and Design
+Directed by Dávid Ringeisen, László Ruska, Moholy-Nagy University of Art and Design (MOME)

 “Paper World” is an image film for the World Wildlife Fund Hungary where the values that WWF stands for become visible metaphorically on the level of a micro-world.